This is the most commonly used flow type. Almost all available connectors can be used as a source, as well as a destination.

 SELECT

-SQL statement in the Source Query field.
+SQL statement in theSource query

 Source query is a script

-When the source connection is a relational database that supports stored procedures and anonymous SQL blocks it is possible to run SQL scripts (with variables, conditions, loops, etc.) as a part of the Source Query.
-The only condition is that the script must return a cursor.
+When the source Connection is a relational database that supports stored procedures and anonymous SQL blocks, it is possible to run SQL scripts (with variables, conditions, loops, etc.) as a part of the Source query

-Enter the script in Source Query and enable the Execute as script parameter.
+and enable the Execute as script

-Creating flow when the source is a relational database
+Create Flow when the source is a relational database

-To create a flow, go to Flows window, click the +
+To create a Flow, go to Flows

-button and type in database to
+, and type in database to

 .
-Select one of the available flows types and add one or multiple source-to-destination transformations.
+Select one of the available Flows types and add one or multiple source-to-destination transformations.

 Available transformations when the source is a relational database